Kivunim Gap Year is a “Year-On” program:

 Essays should be 500 words or more

 2. Autobiographical Essay.
-This will complete our sense of who you are, where you are coming from, and where you are headed.
+Tell us who you are as this will complete our sense of where you are coming from, and where you are headed.

 Tuition